The mission of the Gilliam Center for Free Enterprise is twofold:

 Values and Core Issues

-A central value of the Gilliam Center for Free Enterprise and Ethical Leadership is educating students on the liberties and principles outlined in the Founding documents (Constitution and the Bill of Rights) where the principles of the American Founders continue to undergird a free society.
+A central value of the Gilliam Center for Free Enterprise is educating students on the liberties and principles outlined in the Founding documents (Constitution and the Bill of Rights) where the principles of the American Founders continue to undergird a free society.